adambraimbridge/origami-repo-data/RUNBOOK.md

   - A PostgreSQL [database hosted by Heroku](https://dashboard.heroku.com/apps/origami-repo-data-eu/resources) on the EU application
   - An [organisation-wide Webhook](https://github.com/organizations/Financial-Times/settings/hooks) on the Financial-Times GitHub
-  - A Slack integration, for posting in the #origami Slack channel
+  - A Slack integration, for posting in the #origami-support Slack channel

 ### Fetching repo data